BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_FireResampleOption

-The **Fire Resampling Options** datasheet can be found under the **Advanced** tab and provides specifications on the minimum fire size, and the proportion of extra ignitions to sample for replacing fires below the minimum fire size in the simulation.
+The **Fire Resampling Options** datasheet can be found under the **Advanced** node and provides specifications on the minimum fire size, and the proportion of extra ignitions to sample for replacing fires below the minimum fire size in the simulation.

 This datasheet is an input for the *Sample Ignitions* and *Fire Growth* transformers.